openel/openel.github.io/openel-arduino/index.md

 ```

 5. Edit your HAL Component file.
-6. Add your header file and Hal Registration Table into openEL_registoryConfig.cpp file.
+6. Add your header file and Hal Registration Table into openEL_registryConfig.cpp file.
 7. You can use your new device from your sketch by using deviceKindId, vendorId, productId, and instanceId.

 ```